ansys/pre-commit-hooks/doc/source/getting-started/add-license-headers/index.rst

       - Description
     * - ``--custom_copyright``
       - ``ANSYS, Inc. and/or its affiliates.``
-      - The copyright line you want to include in the license header.
+      - Copyright line to include in the license header.
     * - ``--custom_template``
       - ``ansys``
-      - The name of the ``.jinja2`` template file located in the ``.reuse/templates/`` directory.
+      - Name of the ``.jinja2`` template file located in the ``.reuse/templates/`` directory.
     * - ``--custom_license``
       - ``MIT``
-      - The SPDX-License-Identifier expression you want to include in the license header.
+      - SPDX-License-Identifier expression to include in the license header.
 To view the list of valid SPDX license expressions, see the `SPDX License List <https://github.com/spdx/license-list-data/tree/main/text>`_.
     * - ``--start_year``
       - ``2023``
-      - The year the first file was committed to the repository.
+      - Year that the first file was committed to the repository.
     * - ``--ignore_license_check``
       - ``False``
-      - Whether or not to check for the license in the header.
+      - Whether to check for the license in the header.

 .. include:: faq.rst